 About the author

-Dan Hogan is a writer and primary school teacher based from San Remo.
-They tweet @packetofchips
+Dan Hogan is a writer and primary school teacher from San Remo.
+They presently live in Sydney and tweet @packetofchips

 Don't forget to tip the author